Aghiad97/SQL-Data-Warehouse-Project/README.md

 ### 3. Data Modeling

-To support analytical speed and clarity, I implemented a Dimensional Model focused on optimization.
+To support analytical speed and clarity, a Dimensional Model focused on optimization was implemented.
 This involved developing and populating:

 Fact Tables: Holding quantitative, observable events (like sales transactions or measurements).